 Thursday, October 13, 6:00 pm–7:30 pm

-Sponsored by the AFS Cultural Diversity Committee, the AFS Executive Board, the American Folklore Society
+Sponsored by the AFS Cultural Diversity Committee, the AFS Executive Board, and the American Folklore Society

-This is a reception celebrating the opening of the "Notable Folklorists of Color: Expanding the Frames" exhibit, which builds on the "Notable Folklorists of Color: Honoring the Ancestors" exhibit launched in 2019 in Baltimore, and now available online.
+This is a reception celebrating the opening of the "Notable Folklorists of Color: Expanding the Frames" exhibit, which builds on the "Notable Folklorists of Color: Remembering Our Ancestral Legacies" exhibit launched in 2019 in Baltimore, and now available online.
 Our 2022 exhibit, "Notable Folklorists of Color: Expanding the Frames" honors an additional 125+ BlPOC (Black, Indigenous, Latinx and Asian/Pacific Island American) ancestors whose scholarship contributes to folklore studies.
 Join us as we honor and celebrate the current BIPOC scholars from folklore (and adjacent fields) who researched and authored these exhibit panels as well as the collaborative team who put this exhibit together.